|Commander / EDH||Legal|

 Legendary Creature — Human Artificer

-When Pia and Kiran Nalaar enters the battlefield, put two 1/1 colorless Thopter artifact creature tokens with flying onto the battlefield.
+When Pia and Kiran Nalaar enters the battlefield, create two 1/1 colorless Thopter artifact creature tokens with flying.

 , Sacrifice an artifact: Pia and Kiran Nalaar deals 2 damage to target creature or player.